Instagram/IGListKit/Guides/Modeling and Binding.md

 ## Binding Models to Cells

 Now you have `PostSectionController` setup to create view models, sizes, and cells.
-The last piece to using `IGListBindingSectionController` is having your cells to receive its assigned view model and configure itself.
+The last piece to using `ListBindingSectionController` is having your cells to receive its assigned view model and configure itself.

-This is done by making your cells conform to `IGListBindable`.
-With that, `IGListBindingSectionController` will **automatically** bind view models to each cell!
+This is done by making your cells conform to `ListBindable`.
+With that, `ListBindingSectionController` will **automatically** bind view models to each cell!

 Open **ImageCell.swift** and change the implementation to look like the following: